frappe/erpnext_documentation/user/manual/en/buying/supplier.md

 > Tip: When you select a Supplier in any transaction, Contact for which "Is Primary" field id checked, it will auto-fetch with the Supplier details.

-### 2.7 Submitting
+### 2.7 After saving
-Once all the necessary details are filled, submit the document.
-On submitting, options to create the following will be seen in the Dashboard:
+Once all the necessary details are filled, save the document.
+On saving, options to create the following will be seen in the Dashboard:

 * **Request for Quotation**: An RFQ against this supplier.
 * **Supplier Quotation**: Any quotations that the supplier has sent you and you have submitted into the system.